cozy/cozy-stack/.planning/STATE.md

 - **Compile-only `path_mapper.go` stubs** (`davPathToVFSPath`, `ErrPathTraversal`) landed in this plan so the package's test binary builds.
 Plan 01-03 replaces `davPathToVFSPath` with the real traversal-rejecting implementation; the `ErrPathTraversal` sentinel is already final.
 - **RED test bug fix**: `TestGetLastModifiedFormat`'s `assert.NotContains(got, "T")` was self-contradictory (the literal "GMT" contains "T").
 Replaced with `assert.NotRegexp(\dT\d)` which targets only the RFC 3339 date/time separator.

+### Plan 01-03 Decisions (Path Mapper GREEN)

+- **Reject any residual `%` character** in the raw URL wildcard, not just `%2e`/`%2f` substrings.
+Since Echo has already URL-decoded the wildcard once before our handler sees it, any surviving `%` is either a double encoding (`%252e%252e` → `%2e%2e` after one decode) or a smuggling attempt.
+This is a strict superset of the plan's reference check and passes the double-encoded test case, which the plan's `%2e`/`%2f`-substring check would miss (substring `%2e` does not appear in `%252e`).
+- **Anchor the wildcard under `/files` before `path.Clean`.** Prepending `/files/` and then asserting the cleaned result is `/files` or begins with `/files/` turns any `..`-walk that escapes the WebDAV URL space into a rejection, reusing `path.Clean`'s semantics instead of re-implementing them.
+- **Single `ErrPathTraversal` sentinel for every rejection path** (null byte, encoded escape, scope escape).
+Callers do one `errors.Is` check and log/respond uniformly — no error-type matrix.
+- **Skipped the REFACTOR commit** per Task 2's explicit authorisation.
+After Task 1, `path_mapper.go` is 65 lines, the public function is 24 lines, `containsEncodedTraversal` is already extracted with load-bearing doc, and `gofmt -l` is empty — no further change warranted.

 ---

 ## Session Continuity